 James Sweeney has been the Aquatics Director and Head Coach of the Men's & Women's Swimming and Diving teams at Regis College since September 2012.
 Since taking over the program, the teams have had tremendous success in the classroom and in the pool.
-Academically in 2016-17, a record 11 of his student-athletes earned Great Northeast Athletic Conference (GNAC) all-academic honors with both teams ranking in the nation's top 34 in team GPA.
+Last season Coach James was named the Great Northeast Athletic Conference (GNAC) Men’s Coach of the Year.
+The men’s team was named the Men’s Institutional Sportsmanship Award recipient, and for the first time his swimmer was awarded the GNAC Men’s Swimmer of the Year.
+Academically in 2017-18, a record 12 of his student-athletes earned GNAC all-academic honors breaking the previous year’s record of 11, with both teams ranking in the nation in team GPA.
+A record 25 student-athletes earned New England Intercollegiate Swimming and Diving (NEISDA) Academic honors last season.

-In 2015, the men had its highest GPA (3.46) which ranked them 5th in the country, and have been nationally ranked in the top 32 eight of the past ten semesters, and in the top 10 for three semesters.
-The women’s team has been nationally ranked nine out of the past ten semesters with spring 2016 being their highest GPA (3.47) ranked 20th in the country.
+In 2015, the men had its highest GPA (3.46) which ranked them fifth in the country, and have been nationally ranked in the top 32 nine of the past 12 semesters, and in the top 10 for three semesters.
+The women’s team has been nationally ranked 11 out of the past 12 semesters with spring 2016 being their highest GPA (3.47) ranked 20th in the country.
+Twice in the past six years the swimming and diving team was the recipient of the Judith Burling Team Award for the highest team GPA.

-In the pool, the men and women have broken an outstanding 105 school records in the past five years.
-Prior to Coach James's arrival, the women's team only had one record broken in the previous 12 seasons, and only two since 1997, but have had 17 in the past 5 years.
-The men's team not only has produced 88 school records in the past 5 years, but also has had many "firsts" for the program as well such as scoring points at the ECAC Championships and being the highest scoring Division III team, and having several NCAA "B" qualifying times.
+In the pool, the men and women have broken an outstanding 109 school records in the past six years.
+Prior to Coach James's arrival, the women's team only had one record broken in the previous 12 seasons, and only two since 1997, but have had 19 in the past six years.
+The men's team not only has produced 90 school records in the past six years, but also has had many "firsts" for the program as well such as scoring points at the ECAC Championships and being the highest scoring Division III team, and having several NCAA "B" qualifying times.
 The men's team has also produced five pool records at away dual meets.
-At last year's New England Championships, the women's team had their highest finish in program history, while the men had their third highest finish in program history.
-The men's team, for the fourth year in a row, scored points at the ECAC Championships and was the highest placing among D3 schools.
+At last year's New England Championships, the women's team for the fourth time in program history finished in the top nine, three of which were the last three years.
+The men had their third highest finish in program history placing sixth while having two NEISDA Champions.

 Sweeney has coached several Olympic Medalists (1 Gold, 3 Bronze) and Olympians, National Champions and record holders, College and High School All-Americans, U.S. Swimming Zone Camp participants, and U.S Open, Junior National, and Senior National qualifiers.
 He began his college coaching career as an assistant coach at the University of Massachusetts while obtaining his Master's degree in Sport Management.
 He then went on to the University of Miami where he was an assistant coach before being promoted to head coach.
 During his tenure as head coach at the University of Miami, he also co-owned and operated a USS swim team named Cane Aquatics, a Master's swim team, a swim lesson program, and a summer sports camp.
 Subsequent to Miami, he moved back to the Boston area and got involved with a local YMCA in Andover prior to moving to Illinois.
 While in Illinois, he served as the CEO/Head Coach of the Naperville Swim Team and later assisted with the Academy Bullet Swim Team before moving back to Miami to work at Gulliver Schools.